nickbarrett645/thm-blog/src/blogs/day-17.md

 >
 >`[*] Auxiliary module execution completed`

-So now we know we have a user name: `administrator` on the system and we are going to use [hydra](https://www.kali.org/tools/hydra/) to brute force it.
+Now we know we have a user name: `administrator` on the system and we are going to use [hydra](https://www.kali.org/tools/hydra/) to brute force it.

-So I ran:
+I ran:

->'hydra -t 16 -l administrator -P /usr/share/wordlists/rockyou.txt -vV 10.10.221.111 ssh`
+>`hydra -t 16 -l administrator -P /usr/share/wordlists/rockyou.txt -vV 10.10.221.111 ssh`

 Then I ssh'ed in and got the flag!